pvillela/rust-thread-local-drop/README.md

 # thread-local-drop

-Support for ensuring that destructors are run on thread-local variables after the threads terminate, as well as support for accumulating the thread-local values using an accumulation operation.
+This library supports the controlled and deliberate dropping and **_extraction_** of thread-local values, even before the corresponding threads terminate.
+Computations that use thread-local variables and need to be able to extract the thread-local values can benefit from this library.

+It is not literally possible to force thread-local variables themselves to be dropped before their threads terminate, but we can accomplish our goal by using thread-local variables of a holder type that encapsulates the values of interest.
+We can take the encapsulated values of holders that have not already been dropped and then drop those values.
+The values _extracted_ from the the thread-local variables are accumulated and made available to the library's caller.

 ## Core concepts

 The core concepts in this framework are the `Control` and `Holder` structs.

-**`Holder`** wraps a thread-local value, ensures each thread is registered with `Control` when the thread-local variable is used, and de-registers from `Control` when the thread terminates and the `Holder` instance is dropped.
+[`Holder`] wraps a thread-local value, ensures each thread is registered with `Control` when the thread-local variable is used, and de-registers from `Control` when the thread terminates and the `Holder` instance is dropped.

-**`Control`** keeps track of the registered threads, and contains an accumulation operation `op` and an accumulated value `acc`.
+[`Control`] keeps track of the registered threads, and contains an accumulation operation `op` and an accumulated value `acc`.
 The accumulated value is updated by applying `op` to each thread-local data value and `acc` when the thread-local value is dropped.

-`Control` also provides methods to read and update the thread-local variable, a method `ensure_tls_dropped` (called from the main thread) to ensure all thread-local values have been deregistered/dropped, and a method to retrieve the accumulated value (see above).
+`Control` also provides methods to read and update the thread-local variable, a method [`ensure_tls_dropped`](Control::ensure_tls_dropped) (usually called from the main thread) to ensure all thread-local values have been deregistered/dropped, and methods ([`with_acc`](Control::with_acc) and [`take_acc`](Control::take_acc)) to access the accumulated value.

-An important consideration and a key reason for this library is that, while thread-local variables are eventually dropped after the thread terminates, execution of the `drop` method on thread-locals is asynchronous to the main thread and the main thread may terminate before all the thread-local destructors are executed.
-So, the `Control` method `ensure_tls_dropped` would be used in the main thread, after the threads with the relevant thread-local variables have been joined (directly or indirectly), to force the execution of any thread-local value destructors that have not already been invoked at that point.

 ## Usage pattern